diogopaulo/terminal/README.md

 # Terminal

-As a UNIX OS base user I :love: terminal, and I am here to share some ninjutsu that I use.
+As a UNIX OS base user I :heart: terminal, and I am here to share some ninjutsu that I use.

 ## MPlayerX Playlist